aspose-total/Aspose.Total-Products/total/en/python-net/conversion/potm-to-xlsx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert POTM to XLSX?</h2>

+For a Python developer, the need to convert POTM to XLSX arises when they are trying to add a feature within an application.
+POTM is a Microsoft PowerPoint Open XML Macro-Enabled Presentation file format which is used to store presentations with macros.
+XLSX is a Microsoft Excel Open XML Spreadsheet file format which is used to store data in tabular form.
+Converting POTM to XLSX helps to store the data in a more organized way.

+<h2>How Aspose.Total helps for POTM to XLSX Conversion?</h2>
-For a Python developer, who is trying to add a POTM to XLSX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including POTM and XLSX files.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert POTM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including POTM and XLSX files.
+It helps to automate the conversion process.
+The conversion process is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert POTM file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+Aspose.Slides for Python via .NET API is a powerful tool to create, read, write and modify a PowerPoint document without using Microsoft PowerPoint.
+It supports various features like creating, modifying, converting and rendering presentations.
+It also supports various file formats like POTM, PPT, PPTX, PPS, PPSX, PPTM, PPSM, ODP, OTP, ODPX, OTPX, POTX, PPTM, POT, etc.

+Aspose.Cells for Python via .NET API is a powerful tool to create, read, write and modify a Microsoft Excel document without using Microsoft Excel.
+It supports various features like creating, modifying, converting and rendering spreadsheets.
+It also supports various file formats like XLSX, XLS, XLSM, XLSB, CSV, HTML, ODS, PDF, XPS, etc.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process of POTM to XLSX.
+It helps to save time and effort of the developers and also helps to store the data in a more organized way.

 {{% /blocks/products/pf/feature-page-summary %}}